Plumsail/forms-docs/SharePoint/how-to/docx-to-pdf.rst

 - To-do (child)

-The “Work Order” form will store information about the customer and the list of tasks.
-To bind the task list and the form we will use :doc:`“List or Library” </how-to/list-or-library-section>` control.
-For more information about the control, please refer to :doc:`“Create and bind associated items or documents on Modern SharePoint Forms” </how-to/child-parent-form>` article.
+The "Work Order" form will store information about the customer and the list of tasks.
+To bind the task list and the form we will use :doc:`List or Library </how-to/list-or-library-section>` control.

+..
+Note:: For more information about the control, please refer to :doc:`Create and bind associated items or documents on Modern SharePoint Forms </how-to/child-parent-form>` article.

-In this example the “To-do” list has the following fields:
+In this example the "To-do" list has the following fields:

 - Description (text field)
 - Due date (date field)
 - Assigned To (choice field)
 - Status (choice field)
-- Work_order_id (lookup value referred to the “Work Order” list)
+- Work_order_id (lookup value referred to the "Work Order" list)

-And we will create simple new/edit form for out tasks, excluding “Work_order_id” field, as it will set automatically, and we don’t want users to change it manually.
+And we will create simple new/edit form for out tasks, excluding "Work_order_id" field, as it will get set automatically, and we don’t want users to change it manually.

 |pic1|

 .. |pic1| image:: ../images/how-to/docx-to-pdf/DataSource.png
    :alt: Data Source

 In Edit form, we will add an option to send the result file to a specific email.
-For this, we will create a “Send PDF” checkbox and an “Email” field.
+For this, we will create a "Send PDF" checkbox and an "Email" field.

 In addition, we want the "Email" field to be disabled if the checkbox is unchecked.
 The following code will do the job.
-Next, we will create forms for the “Work Order”.
-In the “New” view we add general fields and “List or Library” control.
-In settings for “List or Library” control, in Data source specify the child list, view and Lookup filed.
-“Editing” should be “Dialog”.
+Next, we will create forms for the "Work Order".
+In the "New" view we add general fields and "List or Library" control.
+In settings for "List or Library" control, in Data source specify the child list, view and Lookup filed.
+"Editing" should be "Dialog".

 .. code-block:: javascript